Pre-order open Model N°01 / 2026 Made in Perth

 Airgap fallback

-Favilla KEY device showing protocol menu — Nostr, Bitcoin, FIDO2, Cipher
+Favilla KEY device displaying its protocol menu — Nostr, Bitcoin, and CIPHER selectable on-screen

 01